tristanlatr/WPWatcher/README.md

 log_file=/home/user/.wpwatcher/wpwatcher.log
 ```
 #### Misc
-- Raise exceptions with stack trace or exit when WPScan failed
+- Raise exceptions with stack trace or exit when WPScan failed.
 Default behaviour is to log error, continue scans and return non zero status code when all scans are over
 ```ini
 fail_fast=No
 ```
 Overwrite with arguments: `--ff`
-- Reports database file
+- Reports database file.
 If missing, will figure out a place based on your environment to store the database
 ```ini
 wp_reports=/home/user/.wpwatcher/wp_reports.json